Mahadi-Irl/CSE470_Project_Quizwiz/README.md

-# Quiztaker - Online Quiz Platform
+# Quizwiz - Online Quiz Platform

 A Flask-based web application for creating, taking, and managing quizzes.
 The platform supports both teachers and students with features like quiz creation, taking quizzes, viewing results, and bookmarking quizzes.